rapodaca/dialect/src/manuscript.md

 ---
 title: "Dialect: A Dialect of the SMILES Language"
+author:
+  - "Richard L. Apodaca^[rapodaca@metamolecular.com]"
+bibliography: citations.bib
+csl: acs.csl
+classoption:
+  - twocolumn
+papersize: a4paper
 ---

 # Abstract

 # Introduction

-Simplified Molecular Input Line Entry System (SMILES) was first described by Weininger in 1988.[^Weininger88] As a line notation,[^Wiswesser68] SMILES represents molecules as single line character sequences, or strings.
-SMILES strings can be read and written algorithmically, and can be canonicalized[^Weininger288] to yield unique molecular identifiers.
+Simplified Molecular Input Line Entry System (SMILES) was first described by Weininger in 1988.[@weininger1988] As a line notation,[@wiswesser1968] SMILES represents molecules as single line character sequences, or strings.
+SMILES strings can be read and written algorithmically, and can be canonicalized[@weininger1989] to yield unique molecular identifiers.

 SMILES has since been widely adopted.
 Read and write functionalities are routinely supported by popular cheminformatics toolkits, including: Open Babel; RDKit; Chemistry Development Kit; JChem; the Daylight Toolkit; OEChem; and JChem.
 SMILES encodings can be found in many public-facing databases, including: PubChem; Kegg; ChEBI; the eMolecules Catalog; ZINC; and ChEMBL.
 Increasingly, raw SMILES strings are being used in both predictive and generative machine learning applications.

 Despite its widespread adoption, SMILES remains a language with an incomplete specification.
 Weininger's 1989 paper either fails to address several crucial points entirely, or addresses them only superficially.
 Examples include: (1) no discussion of stereochemical configuration; (2) no specific protocol for encoding and decoding "aromatic" features; (3) an incomplete protocol for computing implicit hydrogen count; (4) no formal syntax description; (5) no constraints around quantities such as mass number or charge; (6) several points of ambiguity; and (7) no explicit enumeration of error states.

-Additional SMILES documentation is available from the Daylight Theory Manual ("the Manual").[^DaylightTheoryManual].
+Additional SMILES documentation is available from the Daylight Theory Manual ("the Manual").[@daylightTheory].
 Maintained by SMILES' corporate sponsor, Daylight Chemical Information Systems, Inc. (Daylight), the Manual further refines the SMILES language specification.
 The Manual also introduces a few extensions, including one for stereoisomerism.
 Some points around computing implicit hydrogen count were also addressed.

-An implementation of SMILES is available through the Daylight Toolkit.[^DaylightToolkit] Although this implementation could potentially address issues not resolved through documentation, the software's commercial distribution model restricts this use.
-For several years Daylight operated a web service that could interactively depict SMILES strings,[^DepictWebsite], but has since been decommissioned.
+An implementation of SMILES is available through the Daylight Toolkit.[@daylightToolkit] Although this implementation could potentially address issues not resolved through documentation, the software's commercial distribution model restricts this use.
+For several years Daylight operated a web service that could interactively depict SMILES strings, but has since been decommissioned.

-In 2007 a documentation effort that would become known as OpenSMILES began.[^OpenSMILES] OpenSMILES was conceived as "a non-proprietary specification for the SMILES language," and it addressed many of the points left open by previous SMILES documentation efforts.
+In 2007 a documentation effort that would become known as OpenSMILES began.[@openSMILES] OpenSMILES was conceived as "a non-proprietary specification for the SMILES language," and it addressed many of the points left open by previous SMILES documentation efforts.
 Noteworthy contributions included: the first formal grammar; many refinements around stereochemistry; and introduction of the idea of "standard form."
 Absent were detailed procedures for assigning and interpreting aromatic features, and a detailed procedure for computing implicit hydrogen count.
 OpenSMILES also left several points of semantic ambiguity unaddressed.

-In 2019 IUPAC announced the SMILES+ initiative.[^SMILESPlus] Noting the limitations of existing SMILES documentation, the SMILES+ effort seeks to "establish a formalized recommended up-to-date specification of the SMILES format."
+In 2019 IUPAC announced the SMILES+ initiative.[@smilesPlus] Noting the limitations of existing SMILES documentation, the SMILES+ effort seeks to "establish a formalized recommended up-to-date specification of the SMILES format."
 SMILES+ took as its starting point the documentation produced by the OpenSMILES project.
-Efforts to extend this starting point are in progress online through a public repository,[^SMILESPlusRepo] but no formal recommendation has to date resulted.
+Efforts to extend this starting point are in progress online through a public repository,[@smilesPlusRepo] but no formal recommendation has to date resulted.

 The ongoing lack of a comprehensive SMILES documentation suite has caused several problems.
 First, authors of new SMILES implementations have limited guidance for resolving ambiguities and so must invent their own.
 Second, maintainers of existing SMILES implementations lack a blueprint for working toward a common feature set.
 Third, standards bodies draw from a limited set of source material when preparing recommendations.
 Fourth, a lack of detailed documentation hinders the development of compliance suites, thereby interfering with efforts to validate cross-implementation compatibility.
 Finally, extensions to SMILES only make sense in the context of a rigorously defined base language.